 How to make a claim(external link) — Disputes Tribunal

 Either party can apply to the Disputes Tribunal for a rehearing within 28 days of the order or agreed settlement if they believe:

-- something prevented the proper decision from being made, eg relevant information was not available or a mistake was made, or
+- something prevented the proper decision from being made, for example, relevant information was not available, or a mistake was made, or

 - the referee conducted the hearing in a way that was unfair or prejudicial to their case.

-A District Court Judge will decide whether or not there are grounds for an appeal.
+A District Court Judge will decide whether there are grounds for an appeal.